-Because this is an Advanced level and most of the grammar material introduced in chapters is a more in-depth presentation of the grammar material covered in previous levels (e.g., cases, verb aspect etc.), the classroom format will be predominantly of the following format: 1.
-At home: students read, review and study the new grammar material; complete assigned exercises; 2.
-In class: students participate in communicative activities and/or complete various assignments/exercises to practice and apply the studied new grammar material.
-If there are certain aspects of the new material that are difficult to understand - these will be addressed in class.
+In order to maximize the interactive and communicative goals of our course, the classroom format will follow a flipped classroom format:

+- 1. At home: students read, review and study the new grammar and vocabulary material; complete assigned exercises; prepare questions to ask in class etc. Thus, students will come to class having already read the new material as assigned. - 2.
+In class: students participate in communicative activities and/or complete various assignments and exercises to practice and apply the studied new grammar material.
+If there are certain aspects of the new material that are difficult to understand these will be explained and addressed in class.